Courseiva

 Why this answer

-Option B is correct because a blank UI page without console errors often indicates that the page lacks the required processing directive or that the HTML content is missing due to an ACL restriction.
-Since there are no errors, the page is being reached, but the content is suppressed.
-Option A is incorrect because the processing type does not cause a blank page.
+A blank UI page without console errors often indicates that the page’s content is suppressed by a security restriction, such as a required role ACL that the user does not have.
+Since there are no errors, the page is being reached but the content is not rendered.
+Option A is incorrect because an undeployed client script would cause a client-side script error, not a completely blank page with no console errors.

-Option C is incorrect because if the page was not published, it would typically show an authorization error.
-Option D is incorrect because a missing client script would not cause the entire page to be blank.
+Option C is incorrect because if the page were not set as ‘Published,’ it would typically show an authorization error rather than a blank page.
+Option D is incorrect because the processing type (direct vs. producer) affects how the page is called but does not cause a blank page when the page is accessed directly.

 MCQmedium